-Brixton Metals wholly owns four projects in North America: 1) the Thorn Copper-Gold-Silver Project located in Northwest British Columbia, Canada; 2) the Hog Heaven Silver-Gold-Copper Project located in Northwest Montana, USA; 3) the Langis-HudBay Silver-Cobalt Projects located in Northeast Ontario, Canada; and 4) the Atlin Goldfields Project in Northwest British Columbia, Canada.
+Brixton Metals wholly owns four projects in North America: 1) the Thorn Cu-Au-Ag-Mo Project located in Northwest British Columbia, Canada; 2) the Hog Heaven Ag-Cu-Au Project located in Northwest Montana, USA; 3) the Langis-HudBay Ag-Co Projects located in Northeast Ontario, Canada; and 4) the Atlin Goldfields Project in Northwest British Columbia, Canada.
 The Company's strategy is to systematically conduct high impact exploration to advance the projects toward development while seeking to monetize select assets through a sale or JV partners.

-Thorn Copper-Gold-Silver Project, British Columbia, Canada
+Thorn Cu-Au-Ag-Mo Project, British Columbia, Canada

-The wholly owned Thorn Project is now a 2,600 square kilometer claim group after the Trapper, Metla claims and MTO staking in 2020.
+The wholly owned Thorn Project is now a 2,600 square kilometer claim group after new staking the Trapper, Metla project acquistions in 2020.
 The Project located in the Golden Triangle of northwestern British Columbia, Canada, approximately 90 km ENE from Juneau, Alaska.
-The southwestern claim boundary is located near tide water.
-In 2013, an Exploration Agreement was signed between the Company the Taku River Tlingit First Nation and the Company has engaged with the Tahltan Central Government.
+In 2013, an Exploration Agreement was signed between the Company the Taku River Tlingit First Nation and the Company has signed an engagement letter with the Tahltan First Nations.
 The Company is committed to building a long-term respectful relationship with the First Nations within the region and its contribution to the local economy.

-The original discovery at the Thorn Project dates back to 1959 by Kennco where both major mining companies and junior exploration companies have had exploration programs throughout the region.
+The Thorn Project has been sporadically explored since 1951 by Cominco and 1959 by Kennco and others since then.
 The new Thorn Project is a 80km mineralized trend of Triassic to Eocene volcano-plutonic complex with many styles of mineralization related to porphyry and epithermal environments, included both sediment and volcanic hosted gold deposit types.
 Many new targets areas have been identified since the original discovery.
-Further information regarding the Thorn Project, including resource estimates, can be found in the Company's technical report prepared by SRK Consulting dated December 12, 2014 and as filed on SEDAR.